JeazW/OctpusDocs/src/pages/docs/octopus-cloud/task-cap.md

 Self-hosted customers have more control over their task cap.
 As such, every self-hosted instance starts out with a task cap of 5.
 A higher task cap requires more hosting resources.
 Self-hosted customers can change their instance's task cap via the Octopus Deploy UI.
 That is because self-hosted customers take on the responsibility of allocating resources, and paying any additional Azure, AWS, or GCP fees.

 ## Increasing the Task Cap for Octopus Cloud
-Octopus Cloud customers must reach out to sales@octopus.com to increase the task cap.
+Octopus Cloud customers must reach out to sales@yamldoc.liuyan.wang to increase the task cap.

 Octopus Cloud provides the following Task Cap options:
 - Starter: 5